idxteatime/mitrasphere/guardian-guide.md

 ### General weapon grid template

-1. mitra/folia
+1. mitra/folia/bcs
-1. mitra/folia or flex if only one type of damage
+1. mitra/folia or flex if using bcs or only one type of damage
 1. steel
 1. stone
 1. bronze or flex if relying on cursed/riemel/clod for aggro